 Discount your Follistim injections cost even without insurance that covers infertility.
-Take advantage of insurance laws, leverage the tax code, and make a smart bet based upon your projected success rate.
+Take advantage of insurance laws, leverage the tax code, and make a smart bet based on your projected success rate.

 Spending for this fertility drug is often just the tip of the iceberg for couples trying to conceive.
 Along with taking Follistim, you may be taking other fertility medications, and undergoing other artificial reproductive procedures.
 Find several ways to cope.